When Buying Inventory Is Actually a Hoarding Disorder

-If someone is already susceptible to hoarding tendencies, an eBay business may be an excuse or justified reason to shop more, buy more, and collect more things.
-Here are some working signs that you or someone you know might be bordering on the edge of hoarding, and it might be time to address the issue.
+If someone is already susceptible to hoarding tendencies, an eBay business may be an excuse to shop more, buy more, and collect more things.
+By learning to recognize signs that you or someone you know might be developing a hoarding disorder, you can know when it's time to step in and address the issue.

 No Dedicated Space for Inventory

 To function well, an at-home business should have its own space so that it is physically and visually separated from the rest of the home.
 A dedicated eBay area is helpful because it allows the seller to walk away from the business to take breaks, engage in family life, and essentially have a life beyond the business.
 A separate space can include a separate storage building, a room with a door, an area that could be enclosed with a curtain or room partition, or even just plastic tubs where work can be put away and removed from sight when the seller isn't working.